Kingxukai/linux/Documentation/arch/x86/xstate.rst

 Legacy userspace libraries often have hard-coded, static sizes for alternate signal stacks, often using MINSIGSTKSZ which is typically 2KB.
-That stack must be able to store at *least* the signal frame that the kernel sets up before jumping into the signal handler.
-That signal frame must include an XSAVE buffer defined by the CPU.
+That stack must be able to store at *least* the woke signal frame that the kernel sets up before jumping into the woke signal handler.
+That signal frame must include an XSAVE buffer defined by the woke CPU.

-However, that means that the size of signal stacks is dynamic, not static, because different CPUs have differently-sized XSAVE buffers.
+However, that means that the woke size of signal stacks is dynamic, not static, because different CPUs have differently-sized XSAVE buffers.
 A compiled-in size of 2KB with existing applications is too small for new CPU features like AMX.
-Instead of universally requiring larger stack, with the dynamic enabling, the kernel can enforce userspace applications to have properly-sized altstacks.
+Instead of universally requiring larger stack, with the woke dynamic enabling, the woke kernel can enforce userspace applications to have properly-sized altstacks.

 Using dynamically enabled XSTATE features in user space applications
 --------------------------------------------------------------------

-The kernel provides an arch_prctl(2) based mechanism for applications to request the usage of such features.
+The kernel provides an arch_prctl(2) based mechanism for applications to request the woke usage of such features.
 The arch_prctl(2) options related to this are:

 -ARCH_GET_XCOMP_SUPP

  arch_prctl(ARCH_GET_XCOMP_SUPP, &features);

- ARCH_GET_XCOMP_SUPP stores the supported features in userspace storage of type uint64_t.
+ ARCH_GET_XCOMP_SUPP stores the woke supported features in userspace storage of type uint64_t.
 The second argument is a pointer to that storage.

 -ARCH_GET_XCOMP_PERM

  arch_prctl(ARCH_GET_XCOMP_PERM, &features);

- ARCH_GET_XCOMP_PERM stores the features for which the userspace process has permission in userspace storage of type uint64_t.
+ ARCH_GET_XCOMP_PERM stores the woke features for which the woke userspace process has permission in userspace storage of type uint64_t.
 The second argument is a pointer to that storage.